 The colon (or large bowel/large intestine) starts at the end of the small intestine and ends at the rectum and anus.
-In a colonoscopy a long flexible tube (a colonoscope) is threaded up through the rectum and transmits an image to a viewing screen.
+A Gastroenterologist will undertake a colonoscopy using a long flexible tube (a colonoscope) and thread it up through the rectum and transmits an image to a viewing screen.
 The lining of the colon and rectum can be inspected for such things as inflamed tissue, abnormal growths, and ulcers.
 Colonoscopy is most often used to look for early signs of cancer in the colon and rectum, and for causes of unexplained changes in bowel habits.
 If an abnormal growth, such as a polyp (a stalk-shaped growth or lump), is found, a small piece may be taken for examination (biopsy) or it may be removed.
-Thorough cleansing of the bowel is necessary before a colonoscopy.
-You will be given pain medication and a moderate sedative to keep you comfortable during the examination.
+Thorough cleansing of the bowel is necessary before a colonoscopy (also known as a pouchoscopy).
+You will be given pain medication and a moderate sedative to keep you comfortable during the procedure.

 For other locations use the refine search location field below

 Dr McKay is committed to providing you with the latest safe, minimally-invasive surgical techniques, including endoscopic surgery, and transanal endoscopic . . .

 T: 1300 265 666 F: (02) 9475 0057 Practice Locations in Sydney: Bella Vista, Chatswood, Eastwood . . .